 Courses not otherwise included in the catalog listing but for which there may be special needs.
 May be repeated for credit as often as permitted and as subject matter changes.
 See department chair.

-Colloquia offered to fulfill ILS requirements.
-See Liberal Studies for course descriptions.
+Courses offered to fulfill Liberal Arts Core requirements.
+See Liberal Arts section of catalog for course descriptions.
 May not be used to fulfill major or minor requirements.

 ENGINEERING (JEM)